Paparoa Track: Moonlight Tops Hut to Pororari Hut

 The 19.1 km descent from the high ridgelines of the Paparoa ranges begins by traversing 2 km along the top of a large sandstone escarpment with steep cliffs, above the headwaters of the Punakaiki River.
 From a point below Mt Hawera, the track turns north-west and descends ridges above Tindale Creek to reach Pororari Hut.

 Pororari Hut to Punakaiki

 The final 16 km of the track follows a route along the Pororari River to a junction where the Inland Pack Track turns left.
 This is the exit route for mountain bikers, and the trail traverses a saddle between the Pororari and Punakaiki River to finish at a suspension bridge across the Punakaiki River, at the end of Waipori Road leading to State Highway 6.
 Walkers completing the Paparoa Track walk down the Pororari River track from the junction, passing through the river gorge with its limestone escarpments and dense forest.
 The walking track finishes at State Highway 6 at Punakaiki.

 Pike29 Memorial Track

 The Pike29 Memorial Track is an additional 10.8 km side track that leads down from the Paparoa Track to the Pike River Mine Portal.
-As of 2022, the track is not yet open.
-At the mine there will be a memorial and interpretation centre.
+The track opened in February 2024.
+At the mine there is a memorial and interpretation centre.